To help you easily navigate the financial aid process, review the steps below.

 - All aid is generally split in half between the fall and spring semesters.
 A request can be submitted to SFS to receive more than half of your Federal Direct Student loan in one semester if you plan to graduate after the fall semester or have extenuating circumstances.

-- If you have been awarded grants, scholarships, and/or an amount of UVM Need-Based Gift Aid, these will automatically be accepted for you since they do not need to be repaid.
+- If you have been offered grants, scholarships, and/or an amount of UVM Need-Based Gift Aid, these will automatically be accepted for you since they do not need to be repaid.

 VSAC grants (Vermont state grants)

 - Use your MyVSAC portal to check the status of your grant if your grant is not listed.
-Grants will be incorporated into awards once enrollment has been verified.
+Grants will be incorporated into offers once enrollment has been verified.

 Federal Work Study